 The transition from services for children and youth to adult services ideally involves the youth, family, service providers, school professionals and ministry staff in the planning process.
 Key government organizations that assist in the transition to adult services include:

-- Ministry of Social Development - education and support payments, employment programs, bus passes and health and dental benefits for persons with disabilities.
+- Ministry of Social Development and Social Innovation - education and support payments, employment programs, bus passes and health and dental benefits for persons with disabilities.
 See the At Home Program Guide for information on transitioning from At Home Medical Benefits to Adult Disability Assistance.
 The Advocate for Service Quality can assist in situations involving transitioning youth with special needs and their families who could benefit from the intervention of someone working independently of ministries and agencies.

 - Ministry of Advanced Education, Innovation and Technology - education services to adults with disabilities.
 Education Planner also provides comprehensive information about post-secondary education in BC.